Akatmks/Encoding-Projects/README.md

 # Encoding Projects

-These are source file for various encoding projects of mine.
+These are source files for various encoding projects of mine.
 I'm not proficient in encodings so read them with a critical eye.